Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Inference examples

-Even with this non-dimensionalization of the problem and the restriction of possible states, there remain several parameters to explore: the number and relative configuration of the true vortices; the number of vortices used by the estimator; the number of sensors $\measdim$ and their configuration; and the measurement noise level $\noisestddev$.
+Though we have reduced the problem by non-dimensionalizing it and restricting the possible states, there remain several parameters to explore in the vortex estimation problem: the number and relative configuration of the true vortices; the number of vortices used by the estimator; the number of sensors $\measdim$ and their configuration; and the measurement noise level $\noisestddev$.
 We will also explore the inference of vortex radius $\blobrad$ when this parameter is included as part of the state.
 In the next section, we will explore the inference of a single vortex, using this example to investigate many of the parameters listed above.
 Then, in the following sections, we will examine the inference of multiple true vortices, to determine the unique aspects that emerge in this context.